 Cannon Beach, Oregon

-A small-town village named after a naval cannon that washed ashore from an 1840s shipwreck, centered perfectly by the sea’s coastline for picturesque views, Cannon Beach has been widely recognized for having the best beach in Oregon.
+A small-town village named after a naval cannon that washed ashore from an 1840s shipwreck, centered perfectly by the sea’s coastline for picturesque views, Cannon Beach has been widely recognized for having the best beach in Oregon and is a great place to start your road trip along the Oregon Coast.

 See the famous basalt sea stacks at Cannon Beach.
 View Haystack Rock, which rises to 235 feet tall on the beach shore.
 Haystack Rock really is one of the reasons why Canon Beach has become so well-loved.
 National Geographic rated Cannon Beach as one of the world’s top 100 most beautiful places.
 It has even been acted as a filming location for three iconic movies — The Goonies, Twilight, and Point Break.